galtproject/galtproject-docs/en/Whitepaper.md

 ### Property protection

 ## Governance
 The described system of smart contracts has a large number of parameters that require changes depending on the current situation, as well as updating the code.
+These actions should be as decentralized as possible and at the same time carried out in the interests of the majority of participants.
 <p align="center"> <img src="https://github.com/galtproject/galtproject-docs/blob/master/images/key-features-1.2-vector-15-big.png" alt="Decentralized governance" width="600"/></p>
 There are two levels of Governance:

 - Global governance;
 - Group governance;